Music and Empathy

 You don’t have to have crippling depression to be able to recognize how much turmoil that could cause a person to have in their everyday life.
 If you listen to 17 by XXXtentacion, you can not only hear but feel the pain of loneliness and hopelessness.
 If that feeling resonates with you in any way, you’re capable of feeling.

 If you’re capable of feeling, that means you’re capable of empathizing.
 My hope is that more people start to realize the importance of music bridging cultural gaps, mental differences, and overall just the value in being able to experience that whenever you press play on a song or album.

 The Picture of the Puzzle Begins to Emerge

 Don’t get me wrong, some music comes off as singling out a certain group of people in an angry and even violent way sometimes.
 Sometimes that is the case.
-Just like in the example of the guy who kicks his dog, this type of music was made by someone that’s expressing a similar sentiment and is also being driven at some level by a deep seeded discomfort or level of unhappiness.
+Just like in the example of the guy who kicks his dog, this type of music was made by someone that’s expressing a similar sentiment and is also being driven at some level by a deep-seated discomfort or level of unhappiness.

 Once you start to put the puzzle together you’ll see patterns like this everywhere.
 It starts to spark a greater sense of empathy in many different areas of your life.
-It’s not always gonna be perfect and we all slip up and have momentary slips, but the closer you can get to holding onto this information, the closer you are to keeping a piece of your mind at peace in your mind.
+It’s not always gonna be perfect and we all slip up and have momentary slips, but the closer you can get to hold onto this information, the closer you are to keeping a piece of your mind at peace in your mind.

 Please comment with any thoughts or questions and I will be sure to respond in a timely manner.
 Thanks for reading, I hope you enjoyed this article!